wagnerjfr/kubernetes-cluster-environment-vm-vagrant/README.md

 ```
 ## 3. Deploying nginx to the new cluster as an example
-This section just demostrates how to deploy nginx in the new k8s, run them separately:
+This section demostrates how to deploy nginx in the new k8s.

+Run the commands below separately:
 ```
 $ kubectl create namespace test